massimo-zaniboni/aoc-benchmarks/README.md

 * study the settings in ``benchmaksgame/bencher/makefiles/my.linux.ini`` and ``benchmaksgame/bencher/makefiles/my.linux.Makefile`` and replicate them for the new ``foo`` language
 * add the language description in ``benchmaksgame/mybenchmarks/desc/lang.csv``.
 The description contains also a list of preferred programming languages to compare against it

-IMPORTANT: never use "-" in the names.
+IMPORTANT: never use "-" in the names of languages.

 # Learned lessons